Dark energy: Change in expansion over time

 High-precision measurements of the expansion of the universe are required to understand how the expansion rate changes over time and space.
 In general relativity, the evolution of the expansion rate is estimated from the curvature of the universe and the cosmological equation of state (the relationship between temperature, pressure, and combined matter, energy, and vacuum energy density for any region of space).
 Measuring the equation of state for dark energy is one of the biggest efforts in observational cosmology today.
 Adding the cosmological constant to cosmology's standard FLRW metric leads to the Lambda-CDM model, which has been referred to as the "standard model of cosmology" because of its precise agreement with observations.

-As of 2013, the Lambda-CDM model is consistent with a series of increasingly rigorous cosmological observations, including the Planck spacecraft and the Supernova Legacy Survey (SNLS).
+As of 2026, the Lambda-CDM model is consistent with a series of increasingly rigorous cosmological observations, including the Planck spacecraft and the Supernova Legacy Survey (SNLS).
 First results from the SNLS reveal that the average behavior (i.e., equation of state) of dark energy behaves like Einstein's cosmological constant to a precision of 10%.
 Recent results from the Hubble Space Telescope Higher-Z Team indicate that dark energy has been present for at least 9 billion years and during the period preceding cosmic acceleration.

-In March 2025, the Dark Energy Spectroscopic Instrument (DESI) collaboration announce that evidence for evolving dark energy has been discovered in analysis combining DESI data on baryon acoustic oscillations (BAO) with the CMB, weak lensing and supernovae dataset, with significance ranging from 2.8 to 4.2σ.
+In March 2025, the Dark Energy Spectroscopic Instrument (DESI) collaboration announced that evidence for evolving dark energy has been discovered in analysis combining DESI data on baryon acoustic oscillations (BAO) with the CMB, weak lensing and supernovae dataset, with significance ranging from 2.8 to 4.2σ.
 Results suggest that the density of dark energy is slowly decreasing with time.